pjpawel/pjpawel/README.md

 - 👋 Hi, I’m @pjpawel
 - 👀 I’m interested in software engineering and chemoinformatics.
-- 🌱 I’m using python and php.
+- 🌱 I’m using Python and PHP.
 - 💞️ I’m working as Software Developer at Crido Business and Digital Services.
 - 📫 To contact me, please send an e-mail to pawel.jan.podgorski@gmail.com